10 Tips for Teaching a Reluctant High School Writer – part 2

 Nothing is more discouraging to a student than telling him his commitment to his work and your deadline is critical, but then making him wait days for you to evaluate his work.
 Consider grading each segment of the process, because there is less pressure with multiple grades than one major grade.

-Once your student is familiar with the research paper format, try to fit in a second paper.
-Tackling an academic topic at this point would be fine.
+Once your student is familiar with the research paper format by writing one on an interesting topic, try to fit in a second paper.
+Tackling a more academic topic at this point would be fine.
 If you could use some help teaching the research paper format, we have a course for that.

 10. Look into outside writing courses.

-Sending a reluctant writer to a writing class may seem odd for a student who is already insecure about his abilities.
+Sending reluctant writers to a writing class may seem odd for students who are already insecure about their abilities.
 Actually, though, we’ve found that sometimes male students, in particular, respond better in a structured, class setting.
 They often work harder because they don’t want to look bad in front of their peers!
+(Whatever works!)

 Whether you teach your student yourself or find another instructor, know that reluctant writers tend to achieve more with teachers who have a sense of humor and are encouraging, without allowing the student to deviate from the course.
 Grace and understanding when a student is struggling, balanced with accountability, is not always an easy combination of traits to master, but definitely worth the effort.

-If your relationship with your reluctant writer is strained over this subject, consider finding another writing teacher for a season, at least.
+Particularly If your relationship with your reluctant writer is strained over writingt, consider finding another writing teacher for a season, at least.
 Make sure to discuss the issues with the instructor ahead of time.

 Teaching a high school student is truly a sacrificial act for many parents.
 When that student is a reluctant writer, the jewels on the crown increase exponentially!
 Just remember that this is only one aspect of your student.
 And you both will make it through with prayer, patience, practice, and time.
 God bless and know that the fruit of your labor will not go unnoticed!